Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 • some vegetables and herbs: sorrel, spinach, beets.

-The latter contains oxalic acid, which weakens the action of calcium in the body.
-That's why listed products best consumed separately.
+The latter contain oxalic acid, which weakens the effect of calcium in the body.
+That's why listed products It is better to use separately.

-Two products are considered the leaders in terms of calcium content - sesame and poppy seeds.
-Just 100 grams of these seeds will provide daily rate mineral.
-Therefore, often 1 tbsp. a spoonful of sesame oil, drunk on an empty stomach, is a panacea for calcium deficiency.
-A lot of the mineral is "hidden" in legumes.
-Here is a list of foods containing large amounts of calcium in the form of a convenient table.
+Two products are considered to be the leaders in calcium content - sesame and poppy seeds.
+Just 100 grams of these seeds will provide daily norm mineral.
+Therefore, often 1 tbsp.
+A spoonful of sesame oil, drunk on an empty stomach, is a panacea for calcium deficiency.
+A lot of the mineral is “hidden” in legumes.
+Here is a list of foods that contain large quantities of calcium in the form of a convenient table.

 poppy 1500